Second order semi-parametric inference for multivariate log Gaussian Cox processes: Data examples

 Figure~\ref{fig:kernelintensity} shows non-parametric estimates of the intensity functions for the four point patterns.
 These plots show a strong segregation between the patterns of Stroma and CD8 cells versus the tumor cells.
 In the following we study the more subtle variation within the bivariate point patterns of Stroma and CD8 respectively Normoxic and Hypoxic.

-There are no spatial covariates available for this data set so the intensity functions will be proportional to the common component $\rho_0(\cdot)$ both for the pairs Stroma,CD8 and Normoxic,Hypoxic.
+There are no spatial covariates available for this data set.
+The intensity functions are therefore proportional to the common component $\rho_0(\cdot)$ both for the pairs Stroma,CD8 and Normoxic,Hypoxic.
 Since the point patterns are of high cardinality we reduce computing time by working with independent thinnings of the point patterns.
 The PCFs and cross PCFs are invariant to independent thinning while the intensity functions are only changed by a multiplication with the thinning probability.
 In the following we present a detailed analysis of the Stroma-CD8 point pattern.
-The analysis for the Normoxic-Hypoxic tumor cells is quite similar and is presented in Section~\ref{app:tumor}.
+The analysis for the Normoxic-Hypoxic tumor cells is quite similar and is presented in Section~8 of the supplementary material.